tonyli508/Vicinity/README.md

 ## RSSI to Distance

 Converting the RSSI values to distances was a matter of trial and error.
 I also cheated by realizing that iBeacons uses fuzzy distance terms like "Far", "Near", and "Immediate".
 The reason for these values became obvious once we analyzed the actual data.
-Bluetooth RSSI flucuates wildly at ranges beyond five feet and becomes more accurate at values less than 1 foot.
+Bluetooth RSSI fluctuates wildly at ranges beyond five feet and becomes more accurate at values less than 1 foot.

 Supposedly, different bluetooth devices are going to have varying signal strengths, but the smattering of iOS devices we measured reported the same values.